dsuryd/dotNetify-Elements/DevApp/server/Docs/Overview.md

 }
 ```

-With Elements, the above React component can be succintly rewritten as a stateless component:
+With Elements, the above React component can be succintly rewritten as a stateless functional component:
 ```jsx
 import React from 'react';
 import { VMContext, Element } from 'dotnetify-elements';